 Spain Needs Overseas Buyers

-So, whether you look at transaction numbers or market share it’s clear international buyers are an important part of the overall Spanish Property Market.
+Whether you look at transaction numbers or market share it’s clear international buyers are an important part of the overall Spanish Property Market.
 For the three years prior to the pandemic the number of overseas buyers had topped 100,000.
 That barrier was broken in 2017 (100,116), the all-time record of 103,677 occurred in 2018 before falling back slightly in 2019 to 102,264.
-However, the 2nd half of 2019 was the best 2nd half year on record with 50,534 foreign buyers so the overseas sector was looking good going into 2020.
-And indeed, Q1 of 2020 was very active.
 Then the pandemic arrived.

 Before starting to dig into the statistics and apply them to the property market and related issues it’s perhaps worth taking a look at why Spain is such a draw for so many overseas buyers.